-When you think about it, Boggis, Bunce, and Bean, the three villains in Fantastic Mr. Fox, are the kings of this trope in their efforts to get revenge against Mr. Fox for his pilfering, given how rich they must be.
+- When you think about it, Boggis, Bunce, and Bean, the three villains in Fantastic Mr. Fox, are the kings of this trope in their efforts to get revenge against Mr. Fox for his pilfering, given how rich they must be.
 (Boggis eats more of his own chickens in a day than Mr. Fox likely could steal in a month, and he had more than one of those storehouses; what Mr. Fox was doing likely didn't cost him even one percent of one percent of his profit margin.)
 And yet, the three of them were willing to level an entire forest and use a small army of farm hands in their insane revenge plan.

-Horton of Horton Hears a Who! is outcast, tied down, and caged by the animals in the jungle he lives in, and his clover is taken away and nearly tossed into boiling mud, all because he thinks that some people live on a speck that is located on the clover.
+- Horton of Horton Hears a Who! is outcast, tied down, and caged by the animals in the jungle he lives in, and his clover is taken away and nearly tossed into boiling mud, all because he thinks that some people live on a speck that is located on the clover.
 How unforgivable, because, Think of the Children!!

-Syndrome in The Incredibles was just a geeky kid who wanted to be a super-sidekick using his gadgetry.
+- Syndrome in The Incredibles was just a geeky kid who wanted to be a super-sidekick using his gadgetry.
 After he's rather roughly dismissed by his hero, Mr. Incredible (who was trying to deal with multiple disasters at that particular moment, one of which had been caused by the kid's clumsy attempt to help, and was also on the verge of being late to his own wedding), he goes to the dark side and spends his life designing technology so he can kill off all the world's superheroes, take their place, and then eventually sell his inventions so that everyone can be super, depriving everyone of their uniqueness.
 He takes special glee in his attempts to kill/abduct Mr. Incredible's wife and kids.

-In Sleeping Beauty Maleficent curses the princess to die because she was not invited to the christening.
+- In Sleeping Beauty, Maleficent curses the princess to die because she was not invited to the christening.
 She spends the next sixteen years obsessing over her revenge being enacted.

-A case of Shown Their Work: Maleficent's behavior is quite fitting of an evil fairy, who is compelled to avenge all slights.
+- A case of Shown Their Work: Maleficent's behavior is quite fitting of an evil fairy, who is compelled to avenge all slights.

-The Thief and the Cobbler: Zigzag stepped on a tack accidentally dropped by Tack, and in response, he has him arrested and attempts to convince the king to have him beheaded.
+- The Thief and the Cobbler: Zigzag stepped on a tack accidentally dropped by Tack, and in response, he has him arrested and attempts to convince the king to have him beheaded.
 When Princess Yum-Yum convinces her father to spare him, Zigzag later has him thrown in the dungeon and tries to feed him to his pet vulture Phido.
 All of this, because he stepped on a tack!

 Film - Live Action

-The titular premise of the Australian movie Alexandra's Project is a wildly disproportionate revenge scheme.
+- The titular premise of the Australian movie Alexandra's Project is a wildly disproportionate revenge scheme.

-In Aliens vs. Predator: Requiem, main human Dalas' little brother delivers pizza to a girl he likes.
+- In Aliens vs. Predator: Requiem, main human Dalas' little brother delivers pizza to a girl he likes.
 Her boyfriend is inside and jokes about the uniform with his friends; he jokes back 'I guess who ordered the sausage lovers pizza', insinuating that he's gay with his friends.
 His retaliation is to follow him out of the house, beat the shit out of him, and throw his keys into a sewer, meaning he has to walk home and use the window to get in.
-Point, its implied that the reason Dalas was in Jail was beating this guy up as retribution for something he did, but still for the incident it was a little cold.
+Point, it's implied that the reason Dalas was in Jail was beating this guy up as retribution for something he did, but still for the incident it was a little cold.

-Of course, there's also the act that kicks off the main plot: Oh, Derek caught a black guy trying to steal his truck?
+- American History X: The act that kicks off the main plot: Oh, Derek caught a black guy trying to steal his truck?
 Well, surely he's making him lie on the ground so the police can...
 Wait, why's he making the guy bite the curb like— Oh, holy SHIT!!

 Thor: So you take the world I love as recompense for your imagined slights?